Children will often say to me, “Thank you for teaching me to read – not guess”.

 - Has established a ‘letter/sound link’

-- In other words, when they see the letter ‘t’ or ‘m’, they can say the sound of that letter out loud*
+- In other words, when they see the letter ‘t’ or ‘m’, and can say aloud the sound of that letter

 - Is able to visually process from left to right and differentiate between letters